frank4177/ulta/README.md

 ## Challenges encountered
-- CORS (Cross-Origin Resource Sharing) Issue
+- CORS (Cross-Origin Resource Sharing) Issue.

   I encountered a CORS issue while implementing Twitter's API request due to the use of a free Twitter developer account.